NWTC/InflowWind/Source/README_TODO.txt

    using first timestep, different warning if non-zero global wind direction and direction changes from zero within file.
    Continue with sim anyhow)
 -- setup the FFT.
 May need to create some additional types for storing the data.

+Documentation
+-- what the input file parameters description (see the FAST 8 README in Bonnie's branch) --